4 Turkey Songs

-Join Donna as she shares four of her favourite turkey songs for elementary music classrooms and homeschools.
+Join Donna as she shares four of her favourite turkey songs for elementary music classrooms, vocal studios and homeschools.

-Watch the video, starring some REAL turkeys and hear Donna sing and explain the game/activity instructions.
+Watch the videos, starring some REAL turkeys and hear Donna sing and explain the game/activity instructions.

 View sample pdf pages of the music and written instructions for all 4 songs.